benjaminn1202/Quezon-City-University-Meeting-Room-Reservation-System__Spotter/README.md

 ![](Screenshots/student-about.png)

 ## Guide
-To run the program, download the Spotter - Guide.pdf and follow the instructions.
+To run the program, download "Spotter - Guide.pdf" and follow the instructions.

 ## Technologies